patrickphat/Tensorflow-2-cheatsheet/tf-cheatsheet.md

 ## Create custom models

 So if you want to be able to call `.fit()`, `.evaluate()`, or `.predict()` on those blocks or you want to be able to save and load those blocks separately or something you should use the Model class.
-A model should contain multiple layers while layer contains only 1 pass-through from input to output (theoretically speaking :D).
+A model should contain multiple layers while layer contains only 1 pass-through from input to output (theoretically speaking).

 ```python
 class ResnetIdentityBlock(tf.keras.Model):